-The recommended remedial grading will remove an upper portion of the near-surface native alluvium, and replace these soils as compacted structural fill.
-The native soils that will remain in place below the recommended depth of overexcavation will not be subject to significant load increases from the foundations of the new structure.
-Provided that the recommended remedial grading is completed, the post-construction static settlements of the proposed structure is expected to be within tolerable limits.
+The recommended remedial grading will remove all of the undocumented fill soils and a portion of the near-surface native alluvial soils and replace these materials as compacted structural fill.
+The native soils that will remain in place below the recommended depth of overexcavation possess generally favorable consolidation/collapse characteristics and will not be subject to significant stress increases from the foundations of the new structure.
+Therefore, following completion of the recommended grading, post-construction settlements are expected to be within tolerable limits.